ngyikp/Browser-Ponies/README.md

 3. Run `bash scripts/prepare_ponies.sh`.

-   If you get warnings about missing packages such as `ffmpeg`, then install them and try again.
+   If you get warnings about missing packages such as `ffmpeg` or `oggenc`, then install them and try again.

 4. When the bash script finishes, the ponies are ready to serve!
 You can get the list of ponies to load into the Browser Ponies JavaScript through the generated `ponies.json` file.